Novartis/YADA/readme.md

 YADA grew organically from a reverse-engineering effort.

-Over the course of a few years, a scientist had developed an array of Perl CGI applications with thousands of lines of embedded SQL and JavaScript.
+Over the course of a few years, a scientist had developed an array of Perl CGI applications with thousands of lines of embedded SQL and Javascript.

 Then he abruptly left the company.